 Helps your business to grow:

-These are some critical decisions that new business have to take which can make or break them in the future.
+These are some critical decisions that new businesses have to take, making, or breaking them in the future.

-It’s worth to hire an accountant for the sake of growth of your business.
-He knows what is legally correct and beneficial for the business and how he can utilize these legal ways to enhance the business.
+It’s worth hiring an accountant for the sake of the growth of your business.
+He knows what is legally correct and beneficial for the business and how he can utilize these legal ways to enhance it.

 But be wise while choosing an accountant.
-Choose a specialist accountant who knows his work and it's better if he specializes in contractor market.
+Choose a specialist accountant who knows his work, and it's better if he specializes in the contractor market.